PeterDrake/liber_pythonis/level_i/markdown/lineplot.md

 | (24,36)     |
  | (30,40)     |
 | (36,44)     |
 Finally, connect consecutive points in the plot.
 The completed line plot appears below, generated in Python using `matplotlib.pyplot`.
 The Python code used to produce the bar graph is given below the graph.
-The key line in the code is `plt.plot(time, height)` which produces a line plot with the list that appears first plotted on the horizontal axis and the list that appears second plotted on the vertical axis.
+The key line in the code is `plt.plot(time, height)` which produces a line plot with the list that appears first plotted on the horizontal axis, and the list that appears second plotted on the vertical axis.

 <!-- (Comment) Code for graph below is in level_1/code/line.py -->
 ![Age and Height Over Time Line Plot](../image/lineplot.png)